2-SE/PickAsso_App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 -->

 -------------------------------------

-## Presentation of our Finding and the Project:
+## Presentation of the Situation and the Project:

-### Our Finding :
+### The Situation :
 During our schooling in higher education (college), we noticed a few things that could be improved.

-  • Firstly, we can notice that there are many means of communication set up and this on really different communication networks without the messages being very well structured.
-Although, message senders can't see if their messages are (or aren't) visualized.
+  • First, we noticed that there are many means of communication on different communication networks.
+The messages are not very well structured either.
+On most of the networks, message senders can't really know who visualized the message.

   • Furthermore, there are a lot of website used.
-The goal/objective of that was originally to have a specific website for each type of content and therefore to structure well everything that is useful to all students.
-But, the thing is, that we just messed it up because there is too many websites.
+The goal/objective of that was originally to have a specific website for each type of content.
+It was made like this  to have everything well-structured.
+This was done this way to be useful for the students.
+In reality, this does not serve its purpose, the information is scattered by all of the networks.
+Students are often lost when they try to find specific information.

   • ((Parler du calendrier !!))
+  The main features of this App are:
   • ((Asso/Prof/Etudiants))

 ### The Project :
-To overcome these problems, we had the idea to develop an mobile application (and later maybe a website) to centralized every current applications of higher education (college).
+To overcome these problems, we had the idea to develop a mobile application (IOS and ANDROID).
+To centralize every current applications of higher education (college).

 Pick-Asso has the objective to :
-   - give a better way to send a message to their students with a nice feed,
+   - give Schools a better way to send a message to their students with a nice feed,
    - see if the message is read (data-analysis),
    - make a real calendar of all the events that have taken place and will take place in the establishment (meeting with professionals, open days of the establishment, conferences, etc),
    - have our own calendar for all classes we have (as weel for the calendar of others students/promotions of our school),
    - have a schedule of free classrooms (with every specification of each classrooms like the number of places, if the classroom have a video projector, ect),
    - and more...

 -------------------------------------